sinlger/easy-tools/src/tools/mac-address-lookup/language/mac-address-lookup.en.md

-# IT Tools - MAC Address Lookup Function User Guide
+# A Toolio - MAC Address Lookup Function User Guide

 ## 1. Introduction
-Welcome to the MAC address lookup feature provided by IT Tools.
+Welcome to the MAC address lookup feature provided by A Toolio.
 This tool is designed to help users quickly and accurately find the supplier and manufacturer information of a device by its MAC address.

 ## 2. Tool Features
 ### MAC Address Lookup